 Some people say that Alessandro Marcello was once asked by what he was inspired to compose so sad and beautiful Adagio and he replied: “I imagine the day when my beloved Venice sinks into the sea.”

 Its worth was affirmed by Johann Sebastian Bach who transcribed it for harpsichord (BWV 974), You can listen to bach adagio here.

-Rachmaninoff’s Piano Concerto No. 2 is often described as the greatest piano concerto ever written.
-It is a concerto for piano and orchestra, consists of 3 movements.
+This concerto consists of 3 movements.
 This second movement (adagio) in particular is a romantic, stormy and intense affair.

 In this concerto, piano overrides orchestra in many moments, and that’s normal because Rachmaninoff is a Pianist and he would like to give the major role to his instrument.